 The FDA and other governmental authorities also actively enforce regulations prohibiting off-label promotion, and the government has levied large civil and criminal fines against companies for alleged improper promotion.
 The government has also required companies to enter into complex corporate integrity agreements and/or non-prosecution agreements that impose significant reporting and other burdens on the affected companies.
 For example, a predecessor company to Jazz Pharmaceuticals, Inc. was investigated for off-label promotion of Xyrem, and, while Jazz Pharmaceuticals, Inc. was not prosecuted, as part of the settlement Jazz Pharmaceuticals, Inc. entered into a corporate integrity agreement with the Office of Inspector General, U.S. Department of Health and Human Services, which extended through mid-2012.
 The investigation resulted in significant fines and penalties, which Jazz Pharmaceuticals, Inc. has paid, and the corporate integrity agreement required us to maintain a comprehensive compliance program.
-Failure to maintain a comprehensive and effective compliance program, and to integrate the operations of the Azur Pharma and EUSA Pharma compliance programs into a combined comprehensive and effective compliance program on a timely basis, could subject us to a range of regulatory actions that could affect our ability to commercialize our products and could harm or prevent sales of the affected products, or could substantially increase the costs and expenses of commercializing and marketing our products.
+Failure to maintain a comprehensive and effective compliance program on a timely basis, could subject us to a range of regulatory actions that could affect our ability to commercialize our products and could harm or prevent sales of the affected products, or could substantially increase the costs and expenses of commercializing and marketing our products.

 Various state agencies oversee pharmaceutical compounding activities.
 Compounded drugs are made by certain pharmacies, typically by combining ingredients (prescription and/or over-the-counter) to make a formulation that is not readily available to patients and/or approved by the FDA.
 A number of problems have been associated with the making and use of compounded drugs, including product contamination and product toxicity.
 Improperly compounded products can pose serious public health issues, as evidenced by the recent fungal meningitis outbreak in the United States which was traced to compounded drugs from the New England Compounding Center.
-Pharmaceutical products administered intrathecally, such as Prialt, are frequently compounded by pharmacies for off-label use, a process over which we have no control.
-If any of our products are used in compounded drugs, we may have exposure to claims by patients treated with compounded formulations containing our products and to regulatory action by relevant government agencies.
+Pharmaceutical products administered intrathecally, such as Prialt, are frequently compounded drugs, we may have exposure to claims by patients treated with compounded formulations containing our products and to regulatory action by relevant government agencies.
 Any such claims or regulatory actions could result in harm to our reputation and have a negative effect on our business.